SpyrosAcheimastos/SpyrosAcheimastos.github.io/README.md

 - [X] Diploma Project
 - [ ] Diploma Thesis

-What need to be done:
+What else needs to be done:
 - Last section of robot
 - Make it simpler, remove some text.
 - Make Gifs slower or like a slideshow  of pictures?